Fayetteville Community Info

 - Arsaga’s Coffee

 - Smoke & Barrel

 - Shindig Paperie

 Fayetteville Climate & Dress Code

-Fayetteville in June is hot – average temperatures will be in the low 90s and upwards.
-It will also be very humid, and although Summer Scholars will be inside during the daily activities, the short walk to and from the classrooms and the dining hall will be outside.
-Summer Scholars should pack appropriate clothing for this heat, as well as any additional clothing or sweaters for our AC filled classrooms.
+Fayetteville in June is hot — average temperatures can be in the low 90s and upwards.
+It will also be humid.
+Although Summer Scholars will be inside during the daily activities, the short walk to and from the classrooms and the dining hall will be outside.
+Summer Scholars should pack appropriate clothing, as well as any additional clothing or sweaters for our air-conditioned classrooms.

 As for the dress code for the Institute, Summer Scholars should not feel the need to dress up for the Institute.
 We are not expecting business professional or even business casual: instead, we encourage Summer Scholars to wear what they would feel comfortable teaching in.